martinarrieta/go-dump/README.md

    --output-chunk-size        Chunk size to output the rows.
 Default [0] --skip-use-database        Skip USE "database" in the dump.
 Default [false]
 ```
+## Download

+Each release build binaries.
+You can check the last release [here](https://github.com/martinarrieta/go-dump/releases) and get it.

 ## Examples